+Public art is outdoors and free to experience.
 On the side of an underpass, an Egyptian god spreads wings wide against a turquoise sky.
 On a college lawn, giant eyes glow in the dark.
-Color and form overflow in public art in parks, on quads, in gardens and even on the sidewalks.
+Color and form of outdoor artworks overflow in parks, on quads, in gardens and even on the sidewalks.

 Field Farm in South Williamstown is New England’s youngest house museum a Modernist house and folly with a Modernist art collection.
 Sculptures appear in the gardens overlooking mountain fields and four miles of trails across 300 acres of woods and meadows.

 Street art extends into the crosswalks in North Adams, and murals splash across brick walls.